Introduction

 Fit-wise, the type of shoe you choose will depend on your feet.
 A high-end store like REI or Fleet Feet can do an individualized analysis of your feet and your gait to help you find the right shoes.

 It’s important that your shoes fit well and have proper arch support.
 You don’t want your feet sliding in your shoes when traveling downhill, causing your toes to repeatedly hit the front of your shoe.
-This can make every step painful.
-Shoes shouldn’t be too tight or too loose!
+This can become painful.
+Shoes shouldn’t be too tight or too loose.

-If you are flat-footed, or for whatever reason need more arch support, you may need inserts like these Superfeet insoles.
-Superfeet sells support insoles in a variety of sizes and support levels.
-They are expensive, so if you can get a shoe that fits your unique needs without needing an insert, that will save you some money.
+If you are flat-footed, or for whatever reason need more arch support, you may need inserts.
+We recommend these Superfeet insoles, which come in a variety of sizes and support levels.
+They are relatively expensive, so if you can get a shoe that fits your unique needs without needing an insert, that will save you some money.
 Two of our children are flat-footed; they do need Superfeet for hiking.

 Money Saving Tip: Hiking boots and trail running shoes can be expensive.
 Most of these types of shoes have a new version every year (and the versions may have a numbered naming convention).
 The shoes from previous years are often sold at a deep discount.
 They are generally just as good as the current model – maybe better!
 So don’t go to REI, Dicks Sporting Goods or Fleet Feet and buy shoes at retail.
 You can visit those stores to determine which type of shoe you like, then go home and shop online.
 I shop at REI Outlet, Amazon, 6 PM Discount Shoes, Cabela’s, Backcountry, and more.
 I’m a bottom feeder, willing to put in a little time to find the right shoe at the right price!